RocketBuilt/rocketbuilt-core/README.md

 ### Want to improve RocketBuilt?

 RocketBuilt is open source and free available on GitHub so you can anytime participate in making RocketBuilt a better tool.

+## From problem to Solution

+1. I have just finished slicing my design into HTML/CSS/JS - simply static pages.
+2. My client (or I) wants to be able make simple changes on the site without writing code.
+3. The only think I have to do is mark adjustable parts in my HTML files.
+4. Upload HTML files to RocketBuilt.
+5. Download final .zip file from RocketBuilt.
+6. The content of .zip upload to server and simply run!

+You will have access to Admin pane where you are able to adjust the parts you have marked in your HTML.
+It's simple as FUCK.